.webp)

 Product recommendations

-So, if a shopper is browsing running shoes, the chatbot might recommend matching athletic socks or a limited-time bundle deal.
+For example, if a shopper is browsing running shoes, the chatbot might recommend matching athletic socks or a limited-time bundle deal.

 Automated cart recovery